Razertip Tip Shapes

 Our "sharp" tips are capable of burning up to 120 lines per inch right out of the package.
 Sharp tips are ideally suited for fine detail work such as feathers or hair on carved or flat surfaces.
 Some sharp tips are also used for cutting plastics, paper, fabric, gourds, leather and thin wood.

 "Wide-line" sharp tips are used mainly for feather and hair detail.
 They do not burn as finely as the fine-line sharp tips, and tend to give a shallower texture.
 This is the style of texturing preferred by many top carvers including Larry Barth and Pat Godin.

 As their name suggests, these tips are primarily used for shading on all surfaces.
 Shaders have slightly rounded edges so they will not dig into your work surface.
 Generally speaking, the spear and spoon shaders are the best ones to start with.
 Other tip shapes would be selected based on your preference and specific needs.

 While many of our tips will cut, these tips excel at cutting.
 Use on fabrics, plastics, thin wood and leather, paper, stencils and gourds.
 For strength, reliability and longevity we recommend use of fixed-tip pens for cutting, especially when cutting materials that melt.

 Razertip's selection of writing and stylus tips is second to none.
-With ball stylus tips from 1/64" to 7/32" as well as wire tips in several different shapes and point sizes, we are sure to have the tip you need.
+With ball stylus tips ranging from 1/64" to 7/32" and wire tips in several different shapes and point sizes, we are sure to have the tip you need.

 Used to "push" material down, leaving a round raised "bead" on any surface, but very popular on gourds and wood turnings.
 Each depression makes half a bead.